Shaikmayeenuddin786/TELECOM_Churn_Prediction_PowerBI_SQL_Python_MachineLearning/README.md

 - **No Paperless Billing or AutoPay:** Indicates lower engagement or trust, often a churn signal.

 # _____________________________________
-# Offered Recommended Solutions to Sales & Marketting Team to Reduce Churn significantly:
+# Offered Recommended Solutions to Sales & Marketting and Leadership team to Reduce Churn significantly:

 - **Target At-Risk Segments Proactively:** Use churn risk scores to send retention offers or personalized support to high-risk customers.
 - **Promote LongTerm Contracts:** Offer discounts or loyalty perks for customers who switch from month-to-month to 1- or 2-year plans.